singhdevish/Whole-Food-Market/README.md

 # Whole Foods Market Retail Strategy Revamp in India

 ## Project Overview
 Whole Foods Market, a multinational company, is looking to revamp their retail strategy in India.
-As a newly hired Data Analyst, you have been assigned to provide analytical support to the business in making these critical decisions.
-Your role involves analyzing data related to orders placed at various locations in India, customer information, and returns.
+As a Data Analyst, I have been assigned to provide analytical support to the business in making these critical decisions.
+My role involves analyzing data related to orders placed at various locations in India, customer information, and returns.

 ## Data Description
-The data has been loaded into a MySQL database and consists of the following tables:
+The data has been loaded into a MySQL and SQL Server database and consists of the following tables:

 ### `orders` Table
 - **Order_ID** (VARCHAR): Primary key for each order placed